 Forestry operations at Haldon Forest Park

-We will be working in the Bullers Hill area of Haldon Forest Park during autumn 2022.
-This page provides more information about the work we are doing and why.
+Haldon Forest is a working woodland producing sustainable timber.
+We are working in the Kiddens area of the forest during 2025.
+This page provides more information about the work we're doing.

 What is happening?